lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 The stake presidency and assigned members of the high council teach the elders quorum presidency about these responsibilities.
-They may do this during stake priesthood leadership meetings and quorum presidency meetings (see 29.3.3).
+They may do this during stake priesthood leadership meetings, quorum presidency meetings, and personal visits with elders quorum presidents (see 29.3.3).

 Through his service, the elders quorum president supports the bishop in focusing on the youth and on the bishop’s unique responsibilities.